eithanshavit/eithanshavit.github.io/about.md

 priority: 1
 ---

-Hi, my name is Eithan Shavit.
-I am an iOS developer at [Facebook](https://www.facebook.com), I have a degree in Electrical Engineering, and what I really love is working on products and user experience.
-I'm drawn to art and creativity and I'm always looking for new mediums through which to express my creativity, especially through technology.
-And the quest to use the right and the left sides of my brain together never ends.
+This website is old.
+Don't judge!

-This website is an attempt to document my extracurricular experiments with various mediums such as web development, photography, hardware design, mobile apps, and carpentry.
+Hello, I'm Eithan Shavit.
+I am an engineering manager at [Facebook](https://www.facebook.com), and I love working on products and building great user experiences.
+I'm drawn to arts and creativity and I'm always looking for new mediums through which to express my creativity.
+Always trying to use the right and left sides of my brain.

 Please email me at *me at eithanshavit dot com*
 Or checkout my [Linkedin](https://www.linkedin.com/pub/eithan-shavit/2a/773/242).